-But more than this we really want to hear your thoughts about your time here.
-The NSS is the only national survey of its kind and asks your views on a range of topics that have affected your time at University – from teaching, feedback and support to resources and how we’ll you’ve been listened to during you’re time here.
+But most importantly, we really want to hear your thoughts about your time here.
+The NSS is the only national survey of its kind and asks your views on a range of topics that have affected your time at University – from teaching, feedback and support to resources and how well you’ve been listened to during your time here.

 The results give us a clear picture as to whether we’re delivering an excellent, high quality student experience for everyone.
-We hope we are – but without you’re feedback we don’t know for sure.
-It’s important that we understand all these things and how they’ve impacted on you so that we can make sure that our efforts to improve the student experience are focused on the right things.
+We hope we are – but without your feedback we don’t know for sure.

 What changes would you like to see?